Skip to main content

 Configurable LLM providers and models

 Fabro can now merge LLM provider and model catalog entries from settings.
-Teams can add OpenAI-compatible gateways, route through provider proxies, attach typed extra headers, map a Fabro model ID to a provider-specific api_id, and declare model controls and per-speed pricing without waiting for a new built-in catalog entry.
+Teams can add OpenAI-compatible gateways, route through provider proxies, attach typed extra headers, map a Fabro model ID to a provider-specific api_id, declare model controls, and set per-speed pricing without waiting for a new built-in catalog entry.

 [llm.providers.proxy]